 GET A PLAN IN PLACE FOR STUFF YOU DON’T SELL

 Even the most seasoned garage sale-ers won’t sell everything so get a plan in place for the stuff you don’t sell and where possible, choose to reuse your unsold items.
-Check out our reuse guide for handy tips on how.
+Check out our guide to re-homing your stuff all year round.